tveyben/boxstarter/README.md

   - Tailored experience = No
   - Advertising ID = No
   - Customise experience = Skip
+  - Lenovo: Protect your device = Skip (Presumably only applicable for Lenovo PCs?)
+  - Windows 11 free upgrade = Decline Upgrade (Maybe in a few years time  when it's stable and mature)
+  - Decline Upgrade once more (They're nudging quite hard...)
+  - Get another drink (as Windows now does more "important things" and reboots)
   - Set a password for the account

 - Launch boxstarter